-The FAFSA may be completed electronically on the U.S. Department of Education's website www.fafsa.gov.
+The FAFSA may be completed electronically on the U.S. Department of Education's website www.studentaid.gov.
 A new student must be accepted as a degree seeking student to Wilmington College before a financial aid offer can be determined.

 When a student's financial aid file is complete, the Student One Stop Center will determine the student's eligibility for grants, work on-campus, and loans.
-An notification is sent to the students' Wilmington College email account, if the student qualifies for financial aid.
+A Financial Aid Offer notification is sent to the students' Wilmington College email account, if the student qualifies for financial aid.